walify-link/url_shortener/README.md

 A global API exists to create short urls as well as vouchers.

-Short URL Features:
+## Short URL Features:
 - Visit tracking
-- Visit webhooks
+- Webhooks (see below)
 - Expiring Short URLs
 - Require Voucher to redirect
 - Expiring Vouchers
 - Limited Use Vouchers
 - Custom Vouchers, such as FREE or LIMIT30

+## Webhooks
+Webhooks can be called during the following events
+- On Redirect

+They contain the following:
+- IP Address
+- User Agent
+- Voucher Used
+- Short URL